3343/edge_usr/docs/README.rst

 In short: Fusing simulations makes the code faster.

 EDGE is distributed across different resources.
-First of all, there is this user guide, which you are currently reading.
+First of all, there is this user guide you are reading currently.
 The main purpose of the user guide is to guide you through the installation of the code and the setup of simulations.
-Be warned, we just started writing and important chapters might be missing.
-If you run into trouble, use one of the issue trackers and we'll have a look at it together.
+If you run into trouble, don't hesitate to get in touch.
 This user guide's issue tracker is available at :edge_usr_git:`issues`, the issue tracker of the code at :edge_git:`issues`.

 The next resource is the :edge_git:`software <>` itself.
-EDGE only provides source code, which is nice because you can always look at the guts of the software, but requires you to go through the compilation yourself.
+EDGE only provides source code, which is nice because you can always look at the guts of the software.
+However, it requires you to go through the compilation yourself.
 Then there are the :edge_opt:`assets <>`, which are example setups, and supporting scripts and data.
 For example, this is the place where setups for benchmarks and unit tests are hosted.
-EDGE's :edge_dev_pub:`developer guide <>` describes what's going on under the hood of the code.
 Finally, EDGE's :dial3343:`homepage <>` provides up-to-date information on the Extreme-scale Discontinuous Galerkin Environment.
 To reach any of EDGE's other resources, consider using the :dial3343:`dispatcher <dispatcher>`